ray-project/ray/doc/source/rllib/external-envs.rst

 .. note::
-    This protocol is an initial draft of the attempt to unify communication between an external client and a remote RL-service.
-    It will undergo many changes and upgrades in the future.
+    This protocol is an initial draft of the attempt to develop a wiedly adapted protocol for communication between an external client and a remote RL-service.
+It will undergo many changes and upgrades as it moves toward maturity, including safety, compression, and other important aspects.
-    For now, it offers a lightweight, simple, yet powerful interface for integrating external environments with RL frameworks, emphasizing simplicity, extensibility, and compatibility with on-policy workflows (off-policy workflow are under development).
+    For now, however, it offers a lightweight, simple, yet powerful interface for integrating external environments with RL frameworks.

 Example: External client connecting to tcp-based EnvRunner